shawez/EC/README.md

 # Functional-heterogeneity
-R scripts to reproduce analyses in our paper on the functional heterogeneity of tumor-infiltrating lymphocytes (TILs).
+Scripts to reproduce analyses in our paper on the functional heterogeneity of tumor-infiltrating lymphocytes (TILs).
+This repository contains the scripts for producing the quantitative results in our manuscript.

 ## Contact
 Please contact us: